New regulations, new options cut energy costs, raise water heater prices

 Storage tank heaters are the traditional water heaters that most are familiar with.
 They include a large storage tank that keeps water hot via a burner or heating element, fueled by gas or electricity, respectively.
 Regardless of the fuel source, traditional storage tank heaters are the least efficient type of water heater.

-Hybrid electric and condensing gas water heaters are storage tank heaters as well, but they use new technologies that can cut fuel costs considerably -- especially in the case of hybrid electric models.
-The downside is that these new types of water heaters carry a hefty price premium over traditional storage-tank water heaters.
+Hybrid electric and condensing gas water heaters are storage tank heaters as well, but they use newer technologies that can cut fuel costs considerably -- especially in the case of hybrid electric models.
+The downside is that these types of water heaters carry a hefty price premium over traditional storage-tank water heaters.
 However, their long-term payoff is also substantial.
 The ACEEE reports that a hybrid/heat-pump electric water heater can cut utility costs by more than 50 percent compared to a conventional storage tank water heater, while a condensing gas water heater can cut energy costs by about 25 percent.
-That can make these new technology alternatives a good choice even if you are in the market for a smaller size hot water heater.
+That can make these types of water heaters a good choice even if you are in the market for a smaller capacity unit.
 We cover these technologies and available models in more depth in our discussions of the best electric water heaters and best gas water heaters, elsewhere in this report.

 Tankless water heaters are another option.
 These don't rely on a storage tank to supply heated water; instead, hot water is generated on demand.
 Some are designed to provide enough water for an entire home, while others are portable for outdoor showers and similar uses.
 Tankless water heaters can run on electricity or natural gas, depending on the model.
 Tankless water heaters are also covered by the latest efficiency standards but most were already efficient enough to not be significantly affected.

 While tankless water heaters are much smaller than other types of water heaters, they are pricey and can be complicated to install.
 Inconsistent water temperature is another oft-cited complaint.
-However, in a free article, ConsumerReports.org notes that a new generation of tankless water heaters promises to overcome many of these issues.
-Daniel DiClerico say that the site plans to test these claims in the future, though that review was not online at the time of this update.
+However, in 2015 ConsumerReports.org published an article that was free to the public noting that a new generation of tankless water heaters promises to overcome many of these issues.
+Also in that article, author Daniel DiClerico says that the site plans to test these claims in the future, though that review was still not online at the time of this update.

 Finding the best water heaters